 This habit stems from a fear of not having enough money and as a result you focus on your career at the expense of the people in your life.
 Some people that work too much do so also because of deep seated issues with their own worth and value – finding their worth in their work.
 This compulsive disorder can also be associated with anxiety or depression.
 If you struggle with this disorder you could often justify your focus on work and avoid your friends and family.
 One way to help with this mentality is to take breaks, and schedule days of rest and vacation.
 Have someone hold you accountable to make time for yourself and your loved ones.
 Another way is to donate some of your wealth and time, which will help you to find value in helping others.
 If you spend time serving with your friends and family together, it is not only a way to be more generous, but you are using your time to build relationships with the important people in your life at the same time.

-This money habit is characterised by providing continual financial support to someone while inhibiting them from being responsible for their personal finances.
+This money habit is characterized by providing continual financial support to someone while inhibiting them from being responsible for their personal finances.
 This enables them and creates an unhealthy inability to live without your financial support.
 It is often seen with a parent-child relationship, but can be seen in other relationship dynamics as well.
 This propensity is most often associated with feelings of guilt or wanting to be needed.
 Recognizing your value and worth regardless of your ability to provide financial support is a huge step in overcoming this disorder.
 Plus, teaching that child or loved one the importance of being able to support oneself is empowering.
 It reminds me of the quote, “Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.”
 By providing the financial tools to those you love, you are creating a much better future for them and a healthier relationship with you.

 Compulsive saving is the habit of constantly putting money into a savings account many times at the expense of enjoying your life.
 This typically stems from finding your security in knowing you have money stored up, but typically having no plan or goal for the money.
 The difficult thing with this is you create an imbalance and become stressed when spending money, which can create tension in relationships if your partner or spouse has a different money psychology.
 Creating a balance of enjoying your life and saving while also creating financial goals is ideal and sitting down with a financial advisor is sometimes like meeting with a counselor, because they provide a third party perspective on money in marriage.